National Conference of Constitutional Law Scholars 2021

 Professor of Law at University of Virginia School of Law

-Richard Re is a professor at the University of Virginia School of Law, focusing on constitutional law and criminal procedure.
+Richard Re is a Professor of Law at the University of Virginia School of Law, focusing on constitutional law and criminal procedure.

 Shaakirrah Sanders